hankting/jacoco-report/README.md

 - `coverage-overall` - The overall coverage of the project
 - `coverage-changed-files` - The total coverage of all changed files
 - `coverage-changed-percentage` - The percentage of coverage change in the modified files.
-- `is-files-changed:` - The flag to know if there are any java files being modified.
+- `is-files-changed` - The flag to know if there are any java files being modified.

 ## License